lts0040/Team-Portal/README.md

 # Team-Portal
 CSCE 3444 Project

-Ngan Tran has added content into README
+Ngan Tran has added content into README,
 Luke Simpson has added content into README